openstack/releases/doc/source/stein/schedule.rst

 Membership Freeze
 -----------------

-Projects must participate in at least two milestones in order to be considered part of the release.
-Projects made official after the second milestone, or which fail to produce milestone releases for at least one of the first and second milestones as well as the third milestone, are therefore not considered part of the release for the cycle.
+Projects made official after the second milestone, are not considered part of the release for the cycle.
 This does not apply to cycle-trailing packaging / lifecycle management projects.